purcellconsult/code-cool-stuff-with-python-video-course/quizzes/turtle_quiz.md

 		c) color(colorstring1, colorstring2)
 		d) none of the above

 7) Use turtle to draw a rectangle that's 500 px wide, 50 px tall, and with a background color of purple.
+Image of purple rectangle:

 ![purple rectangle](images/purple_rect.png)

 8) Use turtle to draw an octagon.
 An octagon is an eight-sided polygon that also contains eight angles.
 Make the length of each side equal to 100 pixels.
+Image of octagon:

 ![octagon](images/octagon.jpg)

 9) Create a stop sign.
 A stop sign is simply an octagon with a red background, and the text STOP in the center.
 Use the figure you drew from question 8 as your base.
+Image of stop sign:

 ![stop sign](images/stop_sign.jpg)